Are you interested in matters concerning Finnish society and eager to expand your network Läs mera

 Magma is a Finnish think tank that was founded in 2008.
 Magma performs an analytical function and serves as an arena for discussion.
 It supports liberal values and is independent of party politics.
-The focus of Magma’s work is creating ideas and debate, as well as knowledge on topical societal issues.
+The focus of Magma’s work is creating ideas and knowledge on topical societal issues. especially regarding the Swedish language in Finland.
 Extensive knowledge and expertise in minority issues makes Magma a leading think tank in minority affairs in particular.

 Magma undertakes comparative studies within a European context and cooperates with think tanks both in Finland and abroad.
 Since 2012 Magma has been a member of European Liberal Forum (ELF).